• Skip to primary navigation

 • Do no over-mix on the last step.
 Just fold the dry ingredients in until they are combined.
 Over-mixing the dough will make it a bit gluggy as the moisture from the carrots reacts with the gluten proteins in the flour.

-• Freeze the cream cheese filling solid.
+• Freeze the cheesecake filling solid.
 Make sure that the balls of cream cheese are frozen solid.
 This will make it easier for you to stuff the cookies, and it will also ensure that it stays creamy and gooey in the middle even after the cookies are fully baked.

 • Let the baked cookies cool on the baking sheet.
 The cream cheese filling makes these cookies delicate while warm, so let them cool on the baking sheet for 3-5 minutes before transferring them to a wire rack to finish cooling.